Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Introduction

-In this paper, we propose a well-rounded defence that not only increases the robustness of neural networks to low-confidence transferring attacks, but also detects high-confidence black-box/grey-box adversarial examples at a high accuracy.
-Moreover, our proposed defence can prevent an adversary from finding adversarial examples when the defending strategy is known to the adversary.
+In this paper, we propose a well-rounded defence that increases the robustness of neural networks to low-confidence black-box attacks and detects high-confidence black-box adversarial examples at a high accuracy.
+Moreover, our proposed defence can prevent an adversary from finding adversarial examples in grey-box scenario.
+We provide the detailed definition of black-box and grey-box scenarios in Section \ref{S::Threat_Model}.
 Our method first introduces adversarial training with robust label pairs to tackle black-box attack.
 Then it employs a multi-task training technique to construct an adversarial example detector.
-The proposed method is able to tackle both transferring attack launched in the black-box setting and the adversarial example generation based on the targeted model in the grey-box setting.
+The proposed method is able to tackle both the transferring attack launched in the black-box setting and the generation of adversarial examples based on the targeted model in the grey-box setting.
 The main contributions of the paper are summarised as follows:

-\begin{itemize} \item\textit{We introduced a novel collaborative multi-task training framework as a defence to invalidate transferring adversarial examples;} \item\textit{This defence uses data manifold information to detect high-confidence adversarial examples crafted in grey-box/black-box settings;} \item\textit{The proposed defence can prevent an adversary from searching valid adversarial examples using the targeted model in grey-box settings;} \item\textit{The proposed defence is resilient to the transferring attack which breaks the previous two-pronged defence;} \item\textit{We carry out both empirical and theoretical studies to evaluate the proposed defence.
+\begin{itemize} \item\textit{We introduced a novel collaborative multi-task training framework as a defence to invalidate transferring adversarial examples;} \item\textit{This defence uses data manifold information to detect high-confidence adversarial examples crafted in grey-box/black-box settings;} \item\textit{The proposed defence can prevent an adversary from searching valid adversarial examples using the targeted model in grey-box settings;} \item\textit{The proposed defence is resilient to the transferring attack which breaks the previous two-pronged defence (\textit{e.g}.
+MagNet);} \item\textit{We carry out both empirical and theoretical studies to evaluate the proposed defence.
 The experimental results demonstrate that our defence is effective against adversaries with different prior knowledge.} \end{itemize}

 The paper is organised as follows: Section \ref{problem_statement} describes the state-of-the-art attacks and clarifies the problem statement and our contributions.
 Section \ref{method} presents our detailed approach.
 Section \ref{results} presents the evaluation of our approach.
 Section \ref{justification} provides an analysis on the mechanism of the defence.
 Section \ref{related_work} presents a conclusion on the existing attacks and the defensive methods.
 Section \ref{discussion} discusses the remaining unsolved problems of the existing attacks and defences, as well as the possible further improvements of the defence.
 Section \ref{conclusion} summaries the paper, and proposes the future works.